Pela Case Review:

 Let’s not let ego get the best of us…

-And, now our ego aside, because you are a member of our Buy Ensemble community, you want your purchase to go further.
+And now, our ego aside, because you are a member of our Buy Ensemble community, you want your purchase to go further.

 You want to use your dollars for a case (and a phone case company) that is good for people and the planet.
+We all love getting to checkout knowing that there is impact behind our purchase.

-Enter the Pela Case.
+Enter: the Pela Case.

-My fiancé, being the wonderfully supportive partner she is, took it upon herself to get me a phone case.
+My partner, being the wonderfully supportive partner she is, took it upon herself to get me a phone case.
 Knowing I had experienced my fair share of pain and hurt, she knew I needed support.
 So attentive.

 And, to my absolute delight and surprise, a few days later came my very own Pela phone case (she’s the best, right?).